khalid-hussain/morals-and-behaviour/8-practical-morality.md

 prevent him from anger when it was a question of Allāh, the Almighty.

-184. The perseverance which consists of keeping one's word and the perseverance which is nothing but obstinacy are so alike that they can only be told apart by someone who knows what different characters are like.
+184. The perseverance which consists of keeping one's word and the perseverance which is nothing but obstinacy[^mean-obstinacy] are so alike that they can only be told apart by someone who knows what different characters are like.
 The difference between the two kinds of perseverance is that obstinacy clings to error.
 Its actions are the actions of someone who persists in doing what he has decided upon when he knows that he is wrong, or when he does not know for sure whether he is right or wrong.
 Such obstinacy is wrong.
 The opposite of obstinacy is fairness.
 As for the kind of perseverance which consists of keeping one's word, its actions are the actions of someone who is right, or who believes himself to be right, not having seen any reason not to believe this.
-This quality is worthy of praise, and its opposite is inconstancy.
-Only the first of the two kinds of perseverance [obstinacy] is wrong, because it makes you lose the habit of thinking about a matter once it has been decided, and you stop wondering whether the decision is right or wrong.
+This quality is worthy of praise, and its opposite is inconstancy.[^mean-inconstancy] Only the first of the two kinds of perseverance [obstinacy] is wrong, because it makes you lose the habit of thinking about a matter once it has been decided, and you stop wondering whether the decision is right or wrong.

 185. Good sense is defined as the practise of obedience to Allāh and the practice of piety and virtues.
 This definition implies avoidance of rebellion and vices.
 Allāh has stated this clearly more than once in His book (the Quran), emphasizing that anyone who disobeys Him is acting unreasonably.
-Speaking of certain people, the Almighty has said, “They will
-say: if we had listened, if we had understood, we would not be among the damned,” [Quran 67:10] and He has confirmed their words as true by saying, “They have recognized their own sins, so misfortune be to the damned.”
-[Quran 67:11]
+Speaking of certain people, the Almighty has said, “They will say: if we had listened, if we had understood, we would not be among the damned,” (Quran 67:10) and He has confirmed their words as true by saying, “They have recognized their own sins, so misfortune be to the damned.”
+(Quran 67:11)

 186. Stupidity is defined as the practice of disobedience to Allāh and the practice of vices.